Also known as distributed or decentralized ledger technology, blockchain technology was made popular by the advent of cryptocurrencies.

 HBLK Vs. HBGD

-Horizons HBGD ETF is a passively managed fund like Harvest HBLK ETF.
+Horizons HBGD ETF is a passively managed fund, similar to Harvest HBLK ETF.
 Issued by Horizons ETFs, HBGD ETF seeks to track the performance of the Solactive Big Data & Hardware Index, net of expenses.

 The underlying index tracks a globally diversified portfolio of companies that focus on data development, storage, and data management-related services and solutions.
 It also focuses on companies that offer hardware and hardware-related services that are used in data-intensive applications like blockchain technology.